James Gunn’s version of Marvel comics’ GUARDIANS OF THE GALAXY is terrifically entertaining.

 Here, apart from a brief opening section on good old planet Earth, where we’re introduced to the character that we’ll really follow throughout this – Peter Quill (only later to call himself the snazzier ‘Star Lord’) – this story takes us to the far reaches of space, to places like Xandar, Morag and Knowhere.
-An awful event that takes place in Peter’s life when he’s 8, defines him and we find him 26 years later as a kind of adventurer in Han Solo mould – quick witted, resourceful and with just the right amount of snappy lines – finding a rather dangerous orb that will put him in a lot of trouble.
+An awful event that takes place in Peter’s life when he’s eight years old defines him and we find him 26 years later as a kind of adventurer in the Han Solo mould – quick-witted, resourceful and with just the right amount of snappy lines – finding a rather dangerous orb that will put him in a lot of trouble.

-Throw in the always excellent John C. Reilly and (ditto) Glenn Close as 2 galaxy protectors, who’s desire is to also get their hands on the orb but only to hide it away so it can’t harm anyone and the stage is set for an almighty showdown between our heroes and Ronan and his lethal sidekick Nebula (a feisty and almost unrecognisable Amy Pond from Doctor Who, Karen Gillan).
+Throw in the always excellent John C. Reilly and Glenn Close as two galaxy protectors, whose desire is to also get their hands on the orb and the stage is set for an almighty showdown between our heroes and Ronan and his lethal sidekick Nebula (a feisty and almost unrecognisable Amy Pond from Doctor Who, Karen Gillan).
 You also have an adventure that’s not exactly what you expect.
 It’s that wacky quality I mentioned, that throws you at points but there’s nothing wrong with that, as you’re watching something a bit more out of the ordinary.
 Wait to see Peter’s dance-off and you’ll know what I mean.

 What really makes the movie though is Chris Pratt.
-He is the out-and-out star (good choice of name ‘Star Lord’) of Guardians of the Galaxy who wows you at every turn and whose performance is completely winning.
-He’s funny, heroic, dashing and just an all-round good guy and you root for Peter Quill at every turn.
-I’m so glad someone (well done Mr Gunn) has finally had the foresight to cast him as a lead, because I’ve thought Pratt was pretty darn brilliant ever since I first saw him as the washed-up catcher who becomes the hero of the hour in Moneyball, followed by his tremendous contribution to Zero Dark Thirty as one of the Navy SEALS and more recently, as the harassed dad and not-quite lawyer friend of Vince Vaughn in Delivery Man.
+He is the out-and-out star (good choice of name ‘Star Lord’) of GUARDIANS OF THE GALAXY who wows you at every turn and whose performance is completely winning.
+He’s funny, heroic, dashing and just an all-around good guy and you root for Peter Quill at every turn.
+I’m so glad someone (well done Mr Gunn!) has finally had the foresight to cast him as a lead, because I’ve thought Pratt was pretty darn brilliant in the supporting roles I’ve seen him in – as the washed-up catcher who becomes the hero of the hour in Moneyball, his tremendous contribution to Zero Dark Thirty as one of the Navy SEALS and more recently, as the harassed dad and not-quite-yet a lawyer friend of Vince Vaughn in Delivery Man.
 Drama, comedy, hero stuff – he can do it all.